lizmat/articles/format.md

 This then became part of discussions at the first Raku Core Summit.
 There it was decided that the new implementation should not adhere to the old one, because the new `sprintf` functionality would require a language version bump anyway.
 And that the current `sprintf` tests should be frozen for language level `6.d`.
 And so it was [done](https://github.com/Raku/roast/commit/a297e8d4e2510e0fbef2cbd4c766d5e4927f029f).

-Another decision that was made, was that the functionality offered by the `Formatter` class (which converts a format string to a [`Callable`](https://docs.raku.org/type/Callable), should be embedded into a [`Format`] class.
-Which should act as a string, but when used as a `Callable`, should perform the processing according to the format given.
+Another decision that was made, was that the functionality offered by the `Formatter` class (which converts a format string to a [`Callable`](https://docs.raku.org/type/Callable)), should be embedded into a `Format` class.
+Which should normally act as a string, but when used as a `Callable` should perform the processing according to the format given.
 This has now also been [implemented](https://github.com/rakudo/rakudo/commit/ebe0e0b2c7290dd27729a71da65e55f3f3a72558).
 Which means you can now do:
 ```
 use v6.e.PREVIEW;
 my $f = Format.new("%5s");